 DBEs are required to perform a commercially useful function (CUF).
 CUF refers to those services the DBE is certified to perform.
 Certified services for each DBE are listed in the online DBE Directory.
-It is a DBE's responsibility to immediately notify the prime contractor in writing if the DBE is unable to perform a CUF or the services indicated on Form C.
+It is a DBE's responsibility to immediately notify the prime contractor in writing if the DBE is unable to perform a CUF.